tlylt/soristic_docs/game.md

 Specifies the slides of the introduction that follows right after the pre game survey.
 Use of HTML syntax such as `<b> <br> <small>` is allowed for additional styling to bold, make line break, or make smaller.
 Background image is used on the content box.

 ## characters
 Keeps a list of characters, they are make of profile details and also the story of the character.
 The story lists out each scenario and what outcome is linked.
 The story always start with first node having id of 1.
 The updateState field keeps track of the numerical update to the meter values.
-The wildcards that are application to the character is also explicitly stated.
+The wildcards that are application to the character is also explicitly stated under profile.

+<u>Profile consist of</u>
+- meter: starting values for date; health, social and wealth points.
+- meterMaxRange: the maximum value for health and social points to be set to 100
+- particulars: character's name; image URL for character's image; info consist of the introduction video file URL
+- wildcards: exact names of the wildcards that are applied to the character

+<u>Story consist of</u>
+- multiple objects
+  - for objects with whole number as id, they are the start of a story scene. e.g. id:1 refers to story scene 1.
+    - id:
+    - text: edit game content and image file URL here
+    - options: array of the choices
+      - text
+      - updateState: update the points of each choice over here.
+For points that remain the same, no input is required.
+      - next: input the id of the story scene (outcome) to direct user to after selecting this choice.
+  - for objects with decimal number as id, they are the outcome of the respective choices made for each story scene. e.g. id:1.1 refers to the outcome of story scene 1 choice 1.
+    - id
+    - text: edit game content and image file URL here
+    - options
+      - text: Continue
+      - next: input the next id to direct user to the next story scene
+  - the last 2 objects are the ending pages for the character
+    - id
+    - text: edit game content and URL links here
+    - options
+      - text: Next
+      - next: take note that the last object will ends with "next:-1".

 ## wildcards
 Keeps a list of descriptions for all wildcards available for that particular game.